 While parents have been getting the message about switching from chemical sunscreens to mineral versions, one of the group's biggest concerns is how parents are using them. "[Consumers] are looking to buy higher and higher SPF values," Andrews said.
 "When people use higher SPF values, we're concerned that it leads to a change in behavior and an increased time in the sun and that you apply less of it.
 Those products may not be as effective in blocking both UVA and UVB radiation.
-So we steer consumers toward SPF 30 to SPF 50 products and lower and we really think those are the sweet spot of the products that are available in the marketplace."
+So we steer consumers toward SPF 30 to SPF 50 products and lower, and we really think that is the sweet spot of the products that are available in the marketplace."

 So what's a parent to do when trying to choose a safe sunscreen?
 First, check the EWG's site and app for a list of the safest (and most harmful) options for your family.
 If you have been using a sunscreen featured on past years' lists, know that the EWG strategically changes things up every year, so what may have been featured as one of the best sunscreens of 2019 may no longer be considered so in the eyes of the EWG.

 "The products found in our Guide to Sunscreens may vary from year to year since we rebuild each year's guide from scratch," Carla Burns, a research and database analyst who manages the updates to the EWG Guide to Sunscreen, told POPSUGAR.
 "We try to capture as many products as we can find currently available on the market, but the products don't overlap 100 percent from year to year.
 Also, products are often reformulated, which could also change the score and/or disqualify a product from being on our Best-Rated Products list.
 This year, we strengthened our criteria for UVA protection, and some SPF products did not meet our updated criteria.
 For products to be included on our Best Scoring Sunscreens for Kids list, there are criteria that the products need to meet, and since formulations may change and product availability differs each year, there may be some variability from our 2019 list."